-Help children learn how to manage anger, and other overwhelming emotions, in healthy ways with this list of anger management books for kids from toddlers to teens.
+Help children learn to manage anger and understand overwhelming feelings in healthy, more effective ways with this list of the best anger management books for kids, from toddlers to teens.

 Why is Anger Management an Important Social-Emotional Skill for Kids to Learn?